Where a Dollar Went

-The cost of electricity has been a “hot” political topic lately, and rightly so, as costs continue to climb.
+The cost of electricity has been a “hot” political topic, and rightly so, as costs continue to climb.
 Greater Sudbury Hydro controls only the “distribution rate”, which is part of the “delivery charge” line of your bill.
-The rest of the charges are collected by GSH on behalf of other agencies, but they flow through and do not remain with Greater Sudbury Hydro.
+The rest of the charges are collected by Greater Sudbury Hydro on behalf of other agencies, and flow through to those agencies; they do not remain with Greater Sudbury Hydro.

 Ontario’s Fair Hydro Plan

-This illustration shows how each dollar paid on a Greater Sudbury Hydro bill was distributed in 2014.
-Note that only 15 cents of each dollar stayed in Sudbury.
-The rest was passed through to other agencies.’
+This illustration shows how each dollar paid on a Greater Sudbury Hydro bill was distributed in 2017.
+Note that only 16 cents of each dollar stayed in Sudbury.
+The other 84% of each dollar was passed through to other agencies.

 Paid to Provincial and Federal governments.